 About WDEA Works

 WDEA Works has been providing individualised employment services in Western Victoria from 1989.
-Since then, WDEA Works has grown to become one of the largest community and employment service providers in the region, employing over 250 people across 15 different sites in a range of community-based services and programs.
+Since then, WDEA Works has grown to become one of the largest community and employment service providers in the region, employing over 350 people across 30 sites in a range of community-based services and programs.
 These programs include:

 - Disability Employment Services – for employment of people with disability in open employment